 I’m terrible at remembering to knit things ahead of gift-giving events.
 Christmas I remember, but I don’t really plan it well so not everyone will get a knit gift.
 I’m a slow knitter and I really knit for my own enjoyment.
 It keeps my hands busy.
 It’s comforting.
 I love to see the pattern come to life.
 To see the yarn take shape in something beautiful.
-And I’ll say it: to marvel at this beautiful pice of art I have created with my own two hands.
+And I’ll say it: to marvel at this beautiful piece of art I have created with my own two hands.

 This spring I was digging around Ravelry looking for a new shawl pattern (you know, because the dozens I have saved from previous Ravelry searches weren’t quite what I wanted).
 I came across the pattern for Colonnade Shawl by Stephen West.